This is your At Home CrossFit Gym Buyers Guide. AKA the holy bible of At Home CrossFit Gym Buyers Guide’s. If you disagree… bring it!

-This is all based on my running StoneWay CrossFit, helping friends build home gyms, and building a gym out of our Sprinter van, which we have recently updated.
+This is all based on my knowledge of running StoneWay CrossFit, helping friends build home gyms, and building a gym out of our Sprinter van, which we are rocking today (and have been for 2+ years so far).

 In this post you’ll learn what I think are the 3 phases that you should buy your equipment based on getting the most bang for your buck.

-This will be really helpful if you’re on a budget, or if you want to just go for it and put together a dream home gym right now!
+This will be really helpful if you’re on a budget or if you want to blow it out and put together the at home CrossFit gym of your dreams right now!

 At Home CrossFit Gym Phase 1